wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/Catalog.md

 NOT Dataset Z).
-If you do not add this tag to at least the description of your resource, you will not be onboarded.
+If you do not add this tag to at least the description of your resource, you will not be onboarded to the virtual platform.
-The value is [https://w3id.org/ejp-rd/vocabulary#VPDiscoverable](https://w3id.org/ejp-rd/vocabulary#VPDiscoverable) (a dropdown list will appear)
+The value is [https://w3id.org/ejp-rd/vocabulary#VPDiscoverable](https://w3id.org/ejp-rd/vocabulary#VPDiscoverable) (a dropdown list will appear, allowing you to select from pre-established options)

 ## ![](https://placehold.jp/17/ffffff/000000/20x20.png?text=O) Keyword
-Keywords applicable to this catalog
+Keywords applicable to this catalog.
+The best concepts to include here are what you think make your resource unique, what the users might find most interesting about your resource.

 *Example:*
 Germplasm